bartificer/programming-by-stealth/docs/pbs14.md

 # PBS 14 of X – JS Loops & Arrays

 At this stage we’ve learned about three of the key components common to just about every programming language, and how they’re implemented in JavaScript – variables, operators, and branching.
-Now it’s time to add two more – arrays, and loops.
+Now it’s time to add two more – arrays and loops.

-Arrays store a list of related data in a single variable, and loops allow us to apply the same action over and over again.
-To process an arbitrarily long array, you need some kind of iteration, and loops are the simplest way of achieving that.
+Arrays store a list of related data in a single variable.
+Loops allow us to apply the same action over and over again.
+To process an arbitrarily long array, you need some kind of iteration.
+Loops are the simplest way of achieving that.

-# Matching Podcast Episode 438
+## Matching Podcast Episode 438

 Listen Along: Chit Chat Across the Pond Episode 438